pretix/pretix-docs/docs/tutorial/organizer-account.md

 By default, the name of the organizer  will be displayed in the page header of your public profile.
 The organizer page settings allow you to replace the name with an image, that is, your logo.
 It should be a .png or .jpg file with a resolution of 1140 × 120 pixels or smaller.
 You can add the header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing the image file to upload from your computer.

 In the "Homepage text" fields, you can provide text to be displayed on your public profile.
-You will have one field for each language you activate in the "Localization" tab (see the next segment of this article).
+You will have one field for each language you activate in the "Localization" tab (see the "Localization" segment of this article).
 If you have more than one language enabled, your public profile will allow the viewer to switch between those languages via the links in the top right corner.

 You can choose the "Default overview style" for events on your public profile from the drop-down menu.
 Events will either be displayed in a list, a weekly overview, or a monthly overview.
 The list overview style is only available if your event series has 50 or less dates in the future.